alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

 This file contains all code used to re-generate the results of the simulation study on a personal device.
-Please note, this should only be used to re-generate results for a sub-sample of iterations in simulations scenarios that are not extremely computationally intensive (scenarios: 1, 2, 10, 11).
+Please follow the steps below to run the simulation on a personal device, we recommend only running the simulation on a personal device for a few iteration of scenarios which are not overly computationally intensive
+(Scenarios: 1,2,10,11) to test the code before sending to a high performance computer.

+Please note, our simulation study was conducted using high performance computing and we do not recommend running the full simulation on a personal device.
 Total computation time on a personal device is estimated to be approximately 1 calendar year, for the entire simulation.

+The contents of this folder are relevant mainly to reproduce the set up materials used in the simulation.

 Contents of this folder: